Student Emergency Assistance Grant

 - Able to provide documentation of potentially covered expenses (ie copy of the bill, etc).

-The Student Emergency Assistance Grant has expended all of its funding for the current quarter.
 If you are experiencing an emergency that may affect your ability to complete your education, please visit the 800 building on campus to fill out an application and learn about additional resources available.